Back in college I compiled a long list of Physic, Math,

 Watt(s)

-The SI unit of power, equivalent to one joule per second.
+equivalent to one joule per second.

 WH